Skip to main content

 ⚠️ Common pitfalls:

-• Decline not coded correctly (e.g. recorded in notes but not structured).
+• Decline recorded in free text/notes but not as a structured code.

-βœ… In short: all patients aged 65+ should have a PPV23 vaccination recorded from their 65th birthday onwards, unless contraindicated or declined.
+βœ… In short: all patients aged 65+ should have a pneumococcal vaccine recorded (at any point from age 2 onwards), unless contraindicated or declined.

-% of patients aged 2–64 years with qualifying risk conditions who have ever received PPV23 vaccination.
+Measures: % of patients aged 2–64 with a qualifying risk condition who have received a pneumococcal vaccine.

 Eligible risk groups include: